 A golfer will always perform better and reduce the risk of injury when properly conditioned.
 How effecient is your golf training workout?

 The drive is one of the most intricate skills in all of sports.
 A powerful swing places a lot of force on the knees, hips, back, shoulders, elbows and wrists.
 The lower back is often the site of acute and chronic pain for recreational golfers and can be a career ender for professional tour players.
-One way to both improve performance and reduce the risk of injury is “core” training.
+One way to both improve performance and reduce the risk of injury is "core" training.
+Looking to enhance your golf game while protecting your back?
+Take our quick assessment quiz to get a personalized core training program designed specifically for golfers at your skill and fitness level.
 The easiest way to think of your core is your body minus your arms and legs.
-From your hips to your shoulders, that’s your core, your power center and your key to performance and longevity.
+From your hips to your shoulders, that's your core, your power center and your key to performance and longevity.

 Golf is obviously a game that depends on rotation of the body to deliver power from the ground through the core to the club and finally the ball.
 Most golfers find it surprising that the lower back, or lumbar spine, is not designed for a lot of rotation.
 However, you continue to see golf exercises that target flexibility and range of motion in the lower spine.
 The more effective training strategy is to build stability in the lower spine while working to optimize mobility and power in the hips and upper, or thoracic, spine.